 : 11 days

-Travel Season: Beginning of July-September
+Travel Season: Beginning of July -Middle of September

 Highlights: Highland Routes Sprengisandur and Laki.
 Landmannalaugar rhyolit mountain area.
 Geysers and hot sulphur mud springs.
 Geothermal